A ChangeShop-informed approach to security¶

 A ChangeShop lens on this: the users find MFA more disruptive than helpful in their current workflow (emotional constraint).
 Leadership exempts systems classified as critical, which signals that the mandate is negotiable (political constraint).
 The rollout was designed without flexibility for edge cases (rational design failure).

-An alternative approach: pilot with one team that has a relatively simple environment.
-Gather friction data from the experience, not from a survey.
-Adjust the rollout approach based on what actually blocked adoption rather than what the implementation plan assumed would block it.
-Secure leadership commitment to the exceptions policy before announcing the mandate, so exemptions do not undermine the change in progress.
+An alternative approach: piloting with one team that has a relatively simple environment, gathering friction data from the experience rather than a survey, adjusting the rollout based on what actually blocked adoption rather than what the implementation plan assumed, and securing leadership commitment to the exceptions policy before announcing the mandate, so exemptions do not undermine the change in progress.

 Slower at the start.
 Much faster at the end.
 And the result is adoption rather than the appearance of adoption.